senzing-factory/github-action-add-issue-to-project/README.md

 ## Overview

-The repository holds and shows example usage of the github workflow that can automatically add issues and pull-requests to github projects.
+The repository holds and shows example usage of the GitHub workflow that can automatically add issues and pull-requests to GitHub projects.
 The workflow can check labels, project columns, and repository topics to conditionally add issues or pull-requests to selected projects.

 ### Contents